Feyerabend/bb/workbook/ch03/tools/README.md

 As a cabinetmaker, you sometimes have the opportunity to craft your own tools.
 The same principle can many times apply to developers.

+To make things more transparent, we turn our attention to tools for our previous virtual machines.
+This serves a dual purpose: not only can you enhance these tools to deepen your understanding, but the process of improvement itself helps to clarify the underlying ideas and principles behind them.
+Additionally, working with the corresponding professional tools will expand your skillset and equip you with the expertise needed to advance in your work.

 ### Debugging